linode/docs/docs/websites/cms/install-wordpress-using-wp-cli-on-ubuntu-14-04.md

 This is where WP-CLI, a powerful command line tool with which you can manage WordPress, can help.
 This tutorial covers how to install WP-CLI and how to perform some common, practical tasks using it.

 ## Prerequisites

+This guide is written for Ubuntu 14.04.
 Before moving ahead, make sure you have completed the following guides:

 * [Getting Started with Linode](/docs/getting-started)
 * [Securing your Server](/docs/security/securing-your-server)